 UC Law SF has secured $364 million in tax-exempt bond financing for construction of a 14-story, mixed-use complex that will replace Snodgrass Hall at 198 McAllister Street and add much-needed student housing.

-With 356,000 square feet, the new building will include academic and retail space plus below-market graduate student housing for some 670 students from UC Hastings Law; the University of California, San Francisco; and other institutions of higher education.
+With 356,000 square feet, the new building will include academic and retail space plus below-market graduate student housing for some 670 students from UC Law SF; the University of California, San Francisco; and other institutions of higher education.
 Demolition of Snodgrass Hall will begin on September 14, with occupancy set for June 2023.
 The developer is Greystar, the architect is Perkins & Will, and the general contractor is San Francisco-based Build Group.

-This project represents the second phase of UC Hastings’ long-range plan to transform its two-block campus into a vibrant Academic Village at the nexus of San Francisco’s Civic Center, Mid-Market, and Tenderloin neighborhoods.
+This project represents the second phase of UC Law SF’ long-range plan to transform its two-block campus into a vibrant Academic Village at the nexus of San Francisco’s Civic Center, Mid-Market, and Tenderloin neighborhoods.
 The first phase concluded earlier this year with completion of the Cotchett Law Center at 333 Golden Gate Avenue.
 The college’s first new academic building in 40 years, it was designed to Platinum LEED standards with six stories and 57,000 square feet of smart classrooms, offices, and a Sky Deck overlooking City Hall.

 - Classrooms, offices, an auditorium, and trial and appellate courtrooms

 - Below-market-rate graduate student housing, with a mix of efficiencies, studios, and one- and two-bedroom apartments